December 16, 2016

 Bring the sugar solution to temperature.

-The finished Panelette cookie dough.
+The finished Pannellet cookie dough.

 Rolling Panellets de Pinyons.